Ishikadev03/Computer-Network--Lab-Experiments/Experiment-1/Readme.md

 🌐 Network Topology:

-Multiple PCs connected using:
+-Multiple PCs connected using:

-Hub (for collision-based communication)
+-Hub (for collision-based communication)

-Switch/Wireless device (for CSMA/CA)
+-Switch/Wireless device (for CSMA/CA)

-All devices are assigned IP addresses in the same network
+-All devices are assigned IP addresses in the same network

 📸 Screenshot:
 (Attach your Packet Tracer topology screenshot here)

-🛠️ Step-by-Step Procedure
+🛠️ Step-by-Step Procedure:

-Open Cisco Packet Tracer
+1. Open Cisco Packet Tracer

-Create a network with multiple PCs
+2. Create a network with multiple PCs

-Connect devices using:
+3. Connect devices using:

-Hub (for ALOHA & CSMA/CD)
+-Hub (for ALOHA & CSMA/CD)

-Wireless Router (for CSMA/CA)
+-Wireless Router (for CSMA/CA)

-Assign IP addresses manually to all PCs
+4. Assign IP addresses manually to all PCs

-Switch to Simulation Mode
+5. Switch to Simulation Mode

-Use Add Simple PDU (Ping) between devices
+6. Use Add Simple PDU (Ping) between devices

-Run simulation and observe:
+7. Run simulation and observe:

-Packet flow
+-Packet flow

-Collisions
+-Collisions

-Retransmissions
+-Retransmissions

-Repeat for each protocol setup
+8. Repeat for each protocol setup

-⚙️ Configuration Commands
+⚙️ Configuration Commands:
 PC IP Configuration (Example)

 On each PC: